Tutor: Lara Rodriguez

 What did you enjoy about the IB?

 I enjoyed having the chance to study various subjects with an open or wide educational approach without exclusively focusing on one specific pathway.
 I was able to gain knowledge in diverse subjects like Biology, History and Economics, which was very enriching.
-In my opinion, this is a very positive thing that the IB offers, especially to students who do not have a clear idea on what they wish to pursue in university.
+In my opinion, this is a very positive thing that the IB offers, especially to students who do not have a clear idea of what they wish to pursue in university.
 The whole IB experience enables you to be a well-informed person with a much better and comprehensive idea about the different aspects of the world.

 What was the most challenging part of the IB?

 I believe the most challenging part of the IB was being aware of and fully achieving all the different components that you are being marked on.
 I came to realise that it is extremely important to understand what the IB is expecting of you in each case to be able to work in the right direction and achieve the highest possible mark.
-Having to excel in all diverse areas, and not only in those that might be your strengths, to obtain the highest global IB scores was also challenging.
+Having to excel in all diverse areas, and not only in those that might be your strengths, but to obtain the highest global IB scores was also challenging.

 What did you do for your CAS/TOK/EE?

-I was involved in a lot of different activities for my CAS (in fact, at some point my tutor recommended me to reduce their number and extent).
+I was involved in a lot of different activities for my CAS (in fact, at some point my tutor recommended I reduce their number and extent).
 Some of the activities were not new as I was continuing from previous years, such as dancing lessons and recitals, which I pursued on an almost professional level (i.e. we had long hours every week for rehearsals) and piano lessons (practice and theory) passing the corresponding ABRSM exams.
 I also began new activities, creating a project with some friends for the Inside Out Project.
-I also worked with a group of young children to fundraise for Get Your Dreams, an NGO, though various activities that included teaching them a dance to participate in a competition for the chance to increase our fundraising.
+I also worked with a group of young children to fundraise for Get Your Dreams, an NGO, through various activities that included teaching them a dance to participate in a competition for the chance to increase our fundraising.
 I was even invited to speak in a school assembly with the theme “Exceptional CAS”.

 I did my Extended Essay in English being my final essay title “How do food industry advertisers successfully sell their products as part of a healthier lifestyle?”.
 I enjoyed doing independent research, analyzing verbal and non-verbal components, and searching for the optimal wording to reflect my work and conclusions.